gaoliver/vanhack-challenge/README.md

 ## React Native Code Challenge

-This is a code challenge received from VanHack.
-I had to:
+This is a code challenge received from VanHack, in which I had to create:

 1. A Job listing page with a scroll.
 2. A Job details page.